CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/4-Access-the-Published-Applications-and-Desktop-using-Browser.md

    ![ws name.](media/ch9.png)

-   >**Note :**  If you see a Blank Screen while launching the application, restart the AVD Session Hosts.
+   >**Note:**  If you see a Blank Screen while launching the application, restart the AVD Session Hosts.
 To do so; follow the below steps:
-   > - Navigate back to the Azure Portal and search for **Virtual Machines** from serach bar.
+   > - Navigate back to the Azure Portal and search for **Virtual Machines** from search bar.
    > - Select the two AVD VMs and then click on the **RESTART** button from the top ribbon menu.
    > - After a minute or two; once the AVD Session host VMs are restarted; try the step again.